Vet approved

 Vaccine Controversies

-In shelter situations or areas where the stray population is large, outbreaks of these deadly viral diseases still occur.
+In shelter situations or areas with a large stray population, outbreaks of these deadly viral diseases still occur.

 In this video, Dr. Clayton Greenway, DVM, explains more about the “contentious” nature of vaccines for pets: